-This chapter is about the ring $\mathbf{Z}/n\mathbf{Z}$ of integers modulo n.
-First we discuss when linear equations modulo n have a solution, then introduce the Euler φ function and prove Fermat's Little Theorem and Wilson's theorem.
-Next we prove the Chinese Remainer Theorem, which addresses simultaneous solubility of several linear equations modulo coprime moduli.
-With these theoretical foundations in place, in Section 2.3 we introduce algorithms for doing interesting computations modulo n, including computing large powers quickly, and solving linear equations.
-We finish with a very brief discussion of finding prime numbers using arithmetic modulo n.
+This chapter is about the ring $\mathbf{Z}/n\mathbf{Z}$ of integers modulo n, the beautiful structure this ring has, and how to apply it to the above mentioned problems, among others.
+It is foundational for the rest of this book.
+In Section 2.1, we discuss when linear equations modulo n have a solution, then introduce the Euler $\varphi$ function and prove Euler's Theorem and Wilson's theorem.
+In Section 2.2, we prove the Chinese Remainer Theorem, which addresses simultaneous solubility of several linear equations modulo coprime moduli.
+With these theoretical foundations in place, in Section 2.3, we introduce algorithms for doing powerful computations modulo n, including computing large powers quickly, and solving linear equations.
+We finish in Section 2.4 with a discussion of recognizing prime numbers using arithmetic modulo n.